‘Young And The Restless’ Spoilers: Nick & Nikki Crash Newman Thanksgiving, Chelsea Gets A Surprise

 — Laura H (@pmekame) September 25, 2017

 Nick and Chelsea will have a big fight on the Friday, November 17, episode of the daytime drama.
 Nick picks a quarrel with Chelsea after he stumbles upon information that Chelsea and Jordan (Darnell Kirkwood) had worked together in the past to steal money from elderly women.
 Nick is concerned that Chelsea could be planning to rip him off.
-He confronts her and the two have a sharp exchange of words.
-Chelsea feels it is unfair of Nick to judge him by his past actions.
+He confronts her, and the two have a sharp exchange of words.
+Chelsea feels it is unfair of Nick to judge people by their past actions.

 Nick decides to make up with Chelsea at the Thanksgiving party.
-The couple kiss.
+The couple kisses.

 However, Young and the Restless spoilers hint that the reconciliation between Nick and Chelsea might prove short-lived.
 Nick and Chelsea’s relationship will face more challenges.

-Young and Restless buzz, however, suggests that Nikki and Victor could soon reconcile as part of the mood of the holiday season.
+Young and Restless buzz, however, suggests that Nikki and Victor could soon reconcile due to the mood of the holiday season.

 [Feature Image by Kathy Hutchins/Shutterstock]